mrabanda/Gibu/README.md

 ### What You Can Do

+- Sign up and log in via username and password

-- View Featured and most recent donation campaigns
+- View featured and most recent donation campaigns

 - Log on, create a your own campaign and view your past campaigns